Wildcat Branch

 The Wildcat Branch is a single track railroad branch line which connects the MBTA Lowell Line in Wilmington, Massachusetts to the MBTA Haverhill Line at Wilmington Junction.
 The total length of the branch line from the connection with the Lowell Line to the merge with the Haverhill Line is 2.88 mi.
 It was operated from 1836 to 1848, then rebuilt in 1874, and has been used since.

 The branch's name is in reference to Wilmington's high school mascot, the Wildcats.
-The entire length of the current branch line is within the town of Wilmington.
+The entire length of the branch line is within the town of Wilmington.

 History

 Original line

 The Boston and Lowell Railroad was chartered on June 5, 1830, and opened between its namesake cities on June 24, 1835.
 On March 15, 1833, while the B&L was under construction, the Andover and Wilmington Railroad was incorporated to build a branch line from Wilmington to Andover.
 The A&W opened on August 8, 1836; it became the Andover & Haverhill Railroad which was quickly merged into the nascent Boston and Maine Railroad.
 By 1843 the B&M ran from Wilmington to Portland, Maine; however, it was still dependent on the B&L to reach Boston.
 The B&M opened a new route (the Western Route) from Wilmington Junction (three miles north of Wilmington) to Boston via Reading in July 1845, thus negating the need for the original line between Wilmington and Wilmington Junction.
 The B&L operated the line for three years; its abandonment in 1848 was the first railroad abandonment in New England.